 This roundtable is open only to currently-enrolled Columbia University students.

-Please join the Center on Global Energy Policy for a student-only lunch and roundtable discussion with Minister Juan Carlos Jobet, CGEP Distinguished Visiting Fellow and former Minister of Energy, Chile.
+Please join the Center on Global Energy Policy for a roundtable discussion with Diego Mesa Puyo, Minister of Mines and Energy, Colombia.

-Minister Jobet will discuss his academic and career histories and current work.
+Minister Mesa will discuss Colombia’s energy transition and climate policy goals with Columbia University students and faculty.
 Following introductions, we will move into an open conversation.
-Lunch will be provided.
+Light refreshments will be provided.

 Registration is required.
 This roundtable is open only to currently-enrolled Columbia University students.
 To register, you must sign in with your UNI.